-You will take 60 credits of history modules.
 You will be able to choose from a wide array of optional modules, covering an extremely wide chronological and geographical range.

-You will take 60 credits of modules in Russian and Slavonic Studies.
 The range of options at this level includes a broad coverage of cultural studies, literature and history.
 You will also be able to start or continue with the study of Russian or Serbian/Croatian.

 You must pass year 2 which is weighted at 33% of your final degree classification.

 The Rise of Modern China

 This module covers the history of China from the 1840s, through to the establishment of the People's Republic in 1949.
 It looks at social, cultural, political and economic developments in this period from a variety of angles and approaches.